Emmanuels-code/Book-me/README.md

 This app uses the Book Information Library API to fetch book recommendations based on the selected genre (category).
 API Request Example

+## Unsolved Problems

+- Filtering Book suggestions by number of Pages
+- Getting and Caching book thumbnails